 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Tell your doctor right away if you have any serious side effects, including: dizziness, fainting, mouth sores, numbness/tingling of hands/feet, swelling of ankles/feet, severe stomach/abdominal pain, easy bleeding/bruising, cough, difficulty catching your breath (shortness of breath, wheezing), unusual tiredness, fast/irregular heartbeat, change in amount of urine, dark urine, yellowing of the eyes/skin.
+Tell your doctor right away if you have any serious side effects, including: dizziness/lightheadedness, fainting, mouth sores, numbness/tingling of hands/feet, sudden weight gain, swelling of ankles/feet, severe stomach/abdominal pain, easy bleeding/bruising, cough, difficulty catching your breath (shortness of breath, wheezing), unusual tiredness, fast/irregular heartbeat, change in amount of urine, dark urine, yellowing of the eyes/skin.

-Get medical help right away if any of these rare but very serious side effects occur: chest pain, jaw/left arm pain, weakness on one side of the body, slurred speech, vision changes, confusion.
+Get medical help right away if you have any very serious side effects, including: chest pain, jaw/left arm pain, weakness on one side of the body, slurred speech, vision changes, confusion, seizures, severe headache.

 This medication can lower your ability to fight an infection (bone marrow depression).
 Notify your doctor promptly if you develop any signs of infection (e.g., high fever, chills, persistent sore throat).